alfZone/graphic/README.md

 1 - Introduction
-tabledb
-Generic class that allows managing a database table.
-Creates a page to perform basic operations with a table.

-The idea for this object is to provide a simple way to manage a databes table.
-With some configurations we can list a tables, add a new record, change and update a record, delete a record and insert several records using a csv file.

-This class handles all file operations.
-It presents several methods for manipulating the file system.
-The methods are in Portuguese.
+GraphicGoogle is a php class based on javascript google graphics to creat graphics.

+The idea is to read a json web service and produce a graphic.

 Documentation can be found at https://github.com/alfZone/tabledb/tree/main/documentation and https://github.com/alfZone/tabledb/wiki

 2 - What's new
+  Version 1.0
-  Version 8.5 - solved a problem with key no numerics 3 - Corrected bugs
+3 - Corrected bugs
 4 - Known bugs or limitations
-Problens on the order os colunms on the list table whe the key is not the first field on database table

 5 - License
 Is released under GNU/LGPL license.
 This library is free, so you can use it at no cost.

-I will also appreciate that you send me a mail (alf@esmonserrate.org), just to be aware that someone is using #tabledb.
+I will also appreciate that you send me a mail (alf@esmonserrate.org), just to be aware that someone is using #GraphicGoogle.

 For more information about GNU/LGPL license : http://www.gnu.org